skellis46/slipbox/two women dancing.md

 _In which I zoom out into the future and call on Alan Jacobs' understanding of the value of myth in the technopoly._

+- perhaps I am talking about two types of hiding.
+One is device paradigm/algorithmic.
+The other is how to respond (based on Jacobs' thinking)??

 [[Jacobs - from tech critique to ways of living]] -- this is amazing. ;-)

 The American writer Stewart Brand proposes that there are "six significant levels of pace and size in the working structure of a robust and adaptable civilization".[@brand-2008-clock p.36] From "fast and attention-getting to slow and powerful"[@brand-2008-clock p.36] the six levels are: fashion/art, commerce, infrastructure, governance, culture and nature.
 Brand writes how the role of fashion and art is essentially to be "quick, irrelevant, engaging, self-preoccupied, and cruel"[@brand-2008-clock p.36] whereas the "vast slow-motion dance"[@brand-2008-clock p.38] of culture operates through centuries and millennia.
 Brand suggests that together these distinct and contradictory pace layers provide internal negative feedback that stabilizes and affords the health of civilization.

-So now I'm going to attempt to zoom out in time to the pace of _culture_ in Brand's levels.
+So now I'm going to attempt to zoom out in time to the pace of _culture_ according Brand's levels.
 It is a level or place where time as chronos operates akin to Danny Hillis' _10,000-year clock_ or _The Clock of the Long Now_.[@hillis-1995-millennium] [^ack1]

+[^ack1]: I first read of Hillis' work in Brian Eno's _A Year with Swollen Appendices_ (1995), but was reminded of his work (and Stewart Brand's) while reading Douglas Rushkoff's book _Present Shock_ (2013).
+This is to acknowledge their influence on this section of the article.

 Here goes.
 "On a long enough timeline, everything becomes obsolete."[@millburn-2021-love n.pag.]
 [[Millburn - Love People Use Things#^315a65]]

 Those two young people have grown up, lived their lives and are gone.
 They are probably survived by family, but maybe not.
 I'm long long gone.
 Perhaps the park is still there?
 It is common land so hopefully it has not been developed; but I am doubtful.
 There are parts of the teenagers' phones from 2021 that are obviously still on the planet in some form: lithium, copper, gold, lead, zinc, etc; elemental fragments of devices that once afforded some dancing of pleasure back in 2021 during the pandemic.
 For the most part these elements are in landfill.
 Those software companies that wielded algorithms to reach through the phone to choreograph/enframe that dancing are long gone too; I can no longer remember their names.
 They were once so certain and stable; omnipresent.
 Their algorithms disappeared with them, and have been replaced by old mathematics rethought and recompiled.

 I feel none of the vertigo that American media theorist Douglas Rushkoff suggested I might feel if I were to zoom so far out.[-@rushkoff-2013-present] I notice the stillness and slowness, and the absence of sniping judging chatter.
 In that stillness I remember seeing a screendance by Annie Pfingst and Helen Poynor called _in Memoriam_ that was first screened in 2016.[-@poynor-2016-memoriam] I saw it at the Light Moves Festival of Screendance in 2018; such a long time ago.
 This is a film that -- according to Brand's thinking -- is the scale of art operating at the pace of nature.
-In it a single figure inhabits densely forested areas through different seasons.
+It is kryptonite to that old platform called TikTok that people once used.
+In the film a single figure inhabits densely forested areas through different seasons.
 I don't remember there being much movement in the body; indeed my key memory is of the tapestry of the terrain, and of the passing of time.
-But that was no ordinary time that is passing, even under the machinations and co-ordinates of the long now.
+But that was no ordinary time that was passing, even under the machinations and co-ordinates of the long now.

 _in Memoriam_ is—or is it _was_?—a film that treasures myth and seems to resist and transcend technopoly.
 It is a film in a _hidden place_ seemingly unable to be rooted out, even as the dancer Helen Poynor is enmeshed in the roots of trees and of nature.
-It exists through its edit and feel in an _other_ time.
+It exists through its edit and feel in an
+_other_ time.
 Kairos (thinking that Hillis' clock opens up the terrain or space of myth)

+Hidden, seemingly unable to be rooted out.
+The way it resists time as well (see below notes about long time).
+That film speaks to those qualities.

 Here, as I write, long into the future, some uncountable years after the screening in Limerick, it seems that it is no mere coincidence that the film was shot in an Iron Age fort; an ancient place of protection, a place by which we recognise the slowness of culture, and the creep of nature.
 A place where others like us sought shelter, protection and safety.

-- meaningful lives.
+It is, after all, worth remembering that the feeling of safety makes it possible for us to "dare to choose the unknown."[@maslow-2011-psychology p.67]

 This is the kind of screendance that recognises and understands modes of production and presentation, and pursures new modes.
 It's grounded in making and process.
 The point of making.
 The craft of making.
 It resists production.
 Yet the tension, the paradox, the ambivalence remains.
 It was always and inevitably heading somewhere. extend this outwards in time ...

-Sailboat - exploration and safety.
-From Kaufman.
-For two women.
-Exploration.
-Safety/security?

-Hidden, seemingly unable to be rooted out.
-The way it resists time as well (see below notes about long time).
-That film speaks to those qualities.

 - not saying people should all make films like this one.
 I don't mean for this to be a question or matter of taste.
 - no longer necessary to take stewardly care.
 This seems to relate (slightly) to ideas above re zooming out/long now.
 See [[Jacobs - from tech critique to ways of living]] and in particular his discussion of Gerd-Günter Voß (see below).
 Touches on his writing in [[Jacobs - After Technopoly]] as well -- in the final statements about myth (and discussion of the Mars trilogy book)
 - can make something of the two girls in nature ... the trees, the green grass.
-Then consider our relationship to nature in, for example, [[Gerd-Günter Voß's three conducts of life]]
+Then consider our relationship to nature in, for example, [[Gerd-Günter Voß's three conducts of life#^ca4c17]]

 Looking into the "possibility of different technological futures" [[Hui - Cosmotechnics as Cosmopolitics#^06b080]] -- this is really beautiful.
 That we are aware.
 Implications for screendance?

+"The Anthropocene is the planetarization of standing reserves"[@hui-2017-cosmotechnics n.pag.]
+"To reopen the question of technology is to refuse this homogeneous technological future that is presented to us as the only option."[@hui-2017-cosmotechnics n.pag.]

+Then, centuries later, screendance emerged out of the rubble of the humankinds soft-shoe-shuffle with the technological singularity.
+The singularity -- which did not end up happening -- described  the point at which "ever-more-rapid technological change leads to unpredictable consequences"[@chalmers-2010-singularity n.pag.]
+The technological singuarlity is the thing that even back in 2017 Hui was calling a pipedream.
+At some point in the 21st century screendance simply refused the "homogeneous technological future"[@hui-2017-cosmotechnics n.pag.] that had been presented to humankind as the only option.

+Yuk Hui is a Korean-born Germany-based philosopher.
+His work is to be with philosphy.
+Mine is not.
+For this reason, I need or rely on his thinking and writing for he is able to think and write philosophically far better than me.
+What he says here ... _in Memoriam_ does this work.
+It is not caught in a bubble of screendance; it resists culture.
+It is heterogenuous.
+Screendance is a small enough field -- and collection of practices -- to interrograte and indeed resist modes of production and presentation.
+The field has talked about this for years (examples) but if not now then when?
+To come out of hiding.
+To lead.

 > If the essence of technē is poiesis, or bringing forth (Hervorbringen), then modern technology, a product of European modernity, no longer possesses the same essence as technē but is rather an "enframing" (Gestell) apparatus, in the sense that all beings become standing reserves (Bestand) for it.[@hui-2017-cosmotechnics n.pag]

-[^ack1]: I first read of Hillis' work in Brian Eno's _A Year with Swollen Appendices_ (1995), but was reminded of his work (and Stewart Brand's) while reading Douglas Rushkoff's book _Present Shock_ (2013).
-This is to acknowledge their influence on this section of the article.

 See also [[Gelassenheit]] -- Gelassenheit is translated as _releasement_ or _letting go_; "to let things be in whatever may be their uncertainty and their mystery".